Gelila-pragmatic/pragmatic-demo-doc/readme.md

 ## Why

-It is main purpose is to get clients see what pragmatic can do before creating an Entire application for that client.
+Its main purpose is to get clients see what pragmatic can do before creating an Entire application for that client.

 ## App users

 Main Users in this MVP include
--admin
+- admin
--sales team
+- sales team
--pragmatic clients
+- pragmatic clients

 1. **Sales Team**
 In this MVP sales team can

 - login
 - manage(create & update) clients